MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**Truthy and falsy (not true and false):** All valuables in JavaScript is either truthy or falsy.
+So when evaluated in a boolean context, it ends up beein true or false.

+So if we take this:

+    const products = []
+    const product = products[0]

+    if (product !== undefined) {
+        console.log('Product found')
+    } else {
+        console.log('Product not found')
+    }

+And replace the boolean in "if" with this:

+    if ('testing') {
+        console.log('Product found')
+    } else {
+        console.log('Product not found')
+    }

+What happens?
+JavaScript will try it's best to convert the string (or anything else not boolean) into a boolean.
+This is where the truthy and falsy definitions come into play.
+In the example above, JS sees the string as true.

+But it's actually easier to define whats falsy, and then know that everything else is truthy.

+Falsy values:
+* null
+* false
+* '' (empty string)
+* 0
+* undefined
+* NaN

+Knowing this, it can be used to clean up code and refactor it.
+We can use them in our if conditions and ternary operators.

 **Conditional operator (ternary operator):** Allows us to use a bit of conditional logic without having to use the if statement.
 It's not a complete replacement though.
 But it is a nice little short hand for specific cases.

     const myAge = 27